tejzx/Telegram-AI-Bot/README.md

-# Telegram AI Chatbot with Image Generation
+# Telegram AI Chatbot - TeleAIBot

 ## Overview
 This is a Telegram chatbot powered by Google's Gemini AI for text and image generation.
 It uses the `python-telegram-bot` library to interact with Telegram users, and MongoDB to store user interactions.